dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

   A ``Library`` represents a single shared library (frequently referred to as a DLL or DSO, depending on the OS) that has been loaded into the target process.
-In addition, it will be used to represent the process’ executable.
-Process’ with statically linked executables will only contain the single ``Library`` that represents the executable.
+In addition, it will be used to represent the process' executable.
+Process' with statically linked executables will only contain the single ``Library`` that represents the executable.

   Each Library contains a load address and a file name.
-The load address is the address at which the OS loaded the library, and the file name is the path to the library’s file.
+The load address is the address at which the OS loaded the library, and the file name is the path to the library's file.
 Note that on some operating systems (e.g., Linux) the load address does not necessarily represent the beginning of the library in memory.
-Instead, it is a value that can be added to a library’s symbol offsets to compute the dynamic address of a symbol.
+Instead, it is a value that can be added to a library's symbol offsets to compute the dynamic address of a symbol.

   Libraries may be loaded and unloaded by the process during execution.
 A library load or unload can trigger a callback with an EventLibrary parameter.
-The current list of libraries loaded into a process can be accessed via a Process’ :cpp:class:`LibraryPool`.
+The current list of libraries loaded into a process can be accessed via a Process' :cpp:class:`LibraryPool`.

   .. cpp:type:: boost::shared_ptr<Library> ptr
   .. cpp:type:: boost::shared_ptr<const Library> const_ptr